nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/additional-requirements.md

 You can use the Web Inspector tool in the Google Chrome browser for debugging your applications.
 For more information, see [Web Inspector](../web-tools/web-inspector.md).
 The Web Inspector server uses the Web core of the platform.

->**Note**
->
+> [!NOTE]
->You must use Google Chrome&trade; browser version 52 or lower, such that all the functions of the Web Inspector work properly.
+> You must use Google Chrome&trade; browser version 52 or lower, such that all the functions of the Web Inspector work properly.
 For more information, see [Google Chrome&trade;](http://www.slimjet.com/chrome/google-chrome-old-version.php).

 ## T-Trace